Why Tailoring Beats Quality Writing

 Education Low Leave untouched unless the JD specifically requires a degree or certification you hold but haven't listed.

-The 80/20 here is clear: the summary and skills section give you most of the keyword lift with the least rewriting.
-Do those two things well and you'll meaningfully move your match score on almost every application.
+The wins are obvious: the summary and skills section give you most of the keyword lift with minimal rewriting.
+Nail those two and you'll move your match score on every application.

 • Opens with your professional identity using language close to the job title you're targeting